FAQs FLA OHT Portal

 • a new role for palliative care resource nurses, who function as an added layer of support for patients, caregivers and the healthcare team as a single point of contact 24/7

-Projects: The Palliative Care Partnership has created a Quality Improvement Project Plan and has started working specific projects to improve palliative care in the FLA region.
+The Palliative Care Partnership has started working specific projects to improve palliative care in the FLA region.
 For example:

 • Kingston Community Health Centre has partnered with Queen’s Palliative Medicine to start providing palliative outreach support to clients in need of palliative care at the Integrated Care Hub